Program overview

 Graduates of the Bachelor of Engineering (Honours) in Mechatronics Engineering can pursue a variety of career paths in Canada, including:

-• Automation Engineer: Design and implement automated systems to improve efficiency in manufacturing processes.
+• Automation Engineer: Design and implement automated systems to improve efficiency in manufacturing and production processes.

-• Controls Engineer: Develop and maintain control systems for machinery and equipment.
+• Controls Engineer: Develop and maintain control systems for machinery and equipment, ensuring optimal performance and safety.

-• Robotics Engineer: Design and build robotic systems for various industries, including manufacturing and healthcare.
+• Robotics Engineer: Design and develop robotic systems for various applications, including manufacturing, healthcare, and consumer products.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.